matthew-pernes/crm_sales_opportunities/README.md

 2. Are any sales agents lagging behind their regional averages?

-Clause/s Used: COUNT, CASE WHEN, GROUP BY, etc.,
+Clause/s Used: COUNT, CASE WHEN, LEFT JOIN, etc.,

 Snapshot of Result Grid: